 Portland, OR; August 2007 – June 2012 Research Assistant 2007 – 2011; Medicinary Assistant 2011; Planning Committee Northwest Naturopathic Physicians Convention 2010; Teaching Assistant Anatomy Lab 2010.

-Indiana Association of Naturopathic Physicians - Current Treasurer
+Indiana Association of Naturopathic Physicians — Past Treasurer

-Oncology Association of Naturopathic Physicians - Eligible to sit for next board certification exam; member of the research committee and KNOW committee.
+Oncology Association of Naturopathic Physicians — Eligible to sit for next board certification exam; member of the KNOW committee.